MicrosoftDocs/dataexplorer-docs/data-explorer/query-monitor-data.md

 If the Azure Data Explorer resource is in Tenant 'A' and LA workspace is in Tenant 'B' use one of the following two methods:

-1. ADX allows adding roles on the data plane for principals in different tenants.
-Add your user ID in the Tenant 'B' as an authorized user on the ADX cluster and run the cross-query fully in Tenant 'B'.
-First, validate the *'ExternalTrustedTenant'* property on the ADX cluster contains Tenant 'B'.
+1. Azure Data Explorer allows you to add roles for principals in different tenants.
+Add your user ID in Tenant 'B' as an authorized user on the Azure Data Explorer cluster.
+Validate the *'ExternalTrustedTenant'* property on the Azure Data Explorer cluster contains Tenant 'B'.
+Run the cross-query fully in Tenant 'B'.

 2. Use [Lighthouse](https://docs.microsoft.com/azure/lighthouse/) to project the Azure Monitor resource into Tenant 'A'.